 About Mo

 Mo headshot I am an educator, attorney, and abolitionist, serving overlapping communities of activists, queers, and prisoners.
-My work includes criminal defense, particularly for those arrested in the course of justice struggles; representation of witnesses before federal grand juries; and advocacy for those seeking gender affirming and other necessary (but often withheld) health care while in prison.
+My work includes criminal defense, particularly for those arrested in the course of justice struggles; representation of witnesses before federal grand juries; and advocacy for incarcerated people seeking gender affirming health care.

 My practice also includes drafting agency and estate documents — quality of life planning — for individuals and families of all kinds, including queer and polyamorous families.